Brainstorming Tool Tips

 - Keep a few pieces of chalk in your toolbox.
 They might come in handy and they will help absorb moisture.

 About The Author: Do you have any tool tips?
-Send them to email@example.com or submit them below.
+Post them here!

 March 29, 20010 found this helpful